 Want to Know the Best Part?

 Once the procedure has been completed and your child has arrived safely at home, they’ll be feeling somewhat out of it.
 TV and ice cream are highly recommended remedies while your child is recovering.
 A lot of drooling will take place with a tooth removal.
 This is mostly due to the fact that the area around the pulled tooth is numb.
 This can be solved with some paper towels tucked into their shirt as a bib.
 For the next few days after the tooth has been removed, they should only eat soft foods, such as yogurt, ice cream, hello, or applesauce.
 If you stick to these foods, your child’s mouth will heal right on schedule.

 There are a wide array of benefits towards having these initial teeth removed early.
 If pulled at an appropriate time, later complications can be avoided.
 And there are hardly any downsides to having a baby tooth pulled early.
 If your child has already started to experience crowding issues with any permanent teeth that have erupted, an extraction of some of their remaining primary teeth won’t be enough to solve these crowding problems but can help alleviate some of the issues and keep further damage from occurring.

-Pulling these teeth early will also allow orthodontists like ours to guide the development patterns of your child’s permanent teeth.
+Pulling these baby teeth early will also allow orthodontists like ours to guide the development patterns of your child’s permanent teeth.
 This ensures they erupt in the exact positions that they’re supposed to, which could help your child avoid needing braces in the future.
 It’s important to understand that every child develops in a different way and at different times.
 This is why it’s important to discuss whether or not your child requires an extraction with your orthodontist.
 Do this even before you suspect that a tooth removal might be necessary.
 If the orthodontist can catch a problem early, there’s a chance that further complications might be avoided.